nbush89/MCWT-Mar/README.md

 This is your repository for class examples, notes and other coding related material.

-CLI commands
+Common CLI commands

-mkdir "folderName" - creates a folder

 cd "folderName" - navigates to the folder that you want

+cd .. - go up to the parent directory

+ls - shows all the files/folders in a directory

 touch "fileName" - creates a file

+mkdir "folderName" - creates a folder